 NordVPN’s software supports a number of mobile and desktop platforms and different devices, and it’s feature-packed yet easy-to-use, catering to both basic and advanced users.
 The Panama-based service is P2P-friendly and supports six simultaneous connections.

 The service excels on the security front.
-It offers a customisable kill switch, dedicated IP, DNS leak blocking, Onion support for extra security, and a double encryption feature with select servers (sadly, not for any Turkey-based ones).
-There is a clear and strict no log policy meaning this firm does not monitor, store or record any logs on its users’ activities.
+It offers a customisable kill switch (app-based, not system-wide), dedicated IP, DNS leak blocking, Onion support for extra security, and a double encryption feature with select servers (sadly, not for any Turkey-based ones).
+There is a no log policy in operation, but the exact stance regarding session logging isn't made clear, sadly.

 The monthly billing is quite expensive, so your best bet is the rather affordable two-year plan.
 You can test the service through a 3-day free trial which is hidden away on the website, rather oddly – find it here.
 All plans include a 30-day ‘no-hassle’ money-back guarantee.
 The packages available are: